CarolinaRVB/CarolinaRVB/README.md

 </div>

 # Carolina Vela Bastos
-## PhD Candidate in Biotec and Software Engineering
+## PhD Student in Biotec and Software Engineering

 Hello!
 I'm Carolina, a passionate technologist on a journey of exploration and learning.